OI-wiki/i18n/docs/ds/bst.md

 The ranking is defined as the number of numbers before the first identical element after sorting the array elements $+1$ .

 Maintain the subtree size $siz$ of each root node.
 To find the ranking of an element, first move from the root node to this element.
-If you move to the right, the answer is the number of left child node of the root plus the number of duplicates of the current node, and the size of the left child subtree at the end point $+ 1$ .
+If you move to the right, the answer is the number of left child node of the root plus the number of duplicates of the current node, and the size of the left child subtree at the end node $+ 1$ .

 Time complexity is $O(h)$ .